Cyberdog52/hackathon/Dotnet_React/React_Frontend/README.md

 1. open Power Shell console and go to the project directory
 2. execute `code .` to open the Vite project in Visual Studio Code
-3. execute `npm run dev` to run the local Vite development server, including hot reload *and/or* use Visual Studio Code to debug and run the application
+3. execute `npm run dev` to run the local Vite development server, including hot reloading *and/or* use Visual Studio Code to debug and run the application